How to get from Lombok to Nusa Penida

 Short stop in Bali before continuing to Nusa Penida

-Even though it’s called a “direct ferry,” the ferries actually make a stop in Padang Bai in Bali.
-Luckily, you can just stay on the boat while some passengers will disembark here and new travellers from Bali will board.
+Even though it’s called a “direct ferry,” most ferries actually make a stop in Padang Bai in Bali.
+Luckily, you can just stay on the boat while some passengers disembark and new travellers from Bali board the ferry.

-After this stop, it’s only a 30-minute ferry ride to Nusa Penida.
-The total travel time from Lombok to Nusa Penida is 2.5-3 hours and tickets for this combined journey start from $19.50 (290,000 IDR).
+After this stop, there should be only 30 minutes left of the journey to Nusa Penida.
+The total travel time from Lombok to Nusa Penida is 1 hour 30 minutes to 3 hours and tickets for this combined journey start from 233,000 IDR ($13.70).

 Departure ports in Lombok

-Ferries used to depart from the two main piers in Lombok: Bangsal Pier and Senggigi Pier.
-Both ports are located on the island’s west coast, but Senggigi Pier is more centrally located.
+Ferries depart from the two main piers in Lombok: Bangsal Pier and Senggigi Pier.
+Both ports are on the island’s west coast, but Senggigi Pier is more centrally located.

-Bangsal Pier is located in the northern part of the island and is closer to the Gili Islands.
-The last time we checked (December 2022), all direct ferries operate from this pier.
+Bangsal Pier is in the northwest part of Lombok and is closer to the Gili Islands.
 From Senggigi, it’s a 30-40 minute drive up north to Bangsal Pier.
 From Kuta, Lombok, it’s about a 2-hour drive north.
 Jump to this section to find out how to get to Bangsal Pier.

 Senggigi Ferry Terminal is more accessible if you are staying in Senggigi (Rinjani basecamp) or the most popular part of Lombok, Kuta, in the southern part of the island.